Debt Nation: CBC News's look at the state of consumer debt in Canada | CBC News

 When does concern turn to crisis?

-Experts have been telling Canadians for years that there's nowhere for interest rates to go but up — and that they better be prepared.
+Experts have been telling Canadians for years that there's nowhere for interest rates to go but up — and that they'd better be prepared.

 Still, the rate hikes of the past year or so have caught some Canadians by surprise.
 Are they on the road to a crisis?